I will show you how I put faux Carrara marble in the Primary ensuite.

 I made sure a bench was added as well (how else are you going to shave those legs?)

 So now here are all the after shots!
-Such a transformation, right?
+Such an amazing transformation, right?

 I made sure there was a little niche added for the necessary soaps and hair products.